LSU-UE5/assignment-2-first-bp-diamonick/README.md

 This is my submission for Assignment #2.

 ## Description
-* All variables ae private.
+* All variables are private.

 * <b>Assignment_2A</b>
   * BP_Clock is a blueprint that displays the current time of day in hours:minutes:seconds.